 If your senior dog shows no signs of aging, shows no tendency to put on weight, continues to enjoy his or her food and to eat well, shows no signs of constipation due to a more sluggish digestive system, continues to exercise and play happily, then guess what?
 You continue to feed as you always have done because you’re clearly getting something very right.
-And he or she is clearly not yet ready for a senior dog feeding guide.
+And he or she is clearly not yet ready for the best food for senior dogs.

-You just start to add some extra probiotics to his or her food in terms of the occasional spoon of natural yogurt, and if you haven’t already started, you DEFINITELY start buying or making homemade Chicken Bone Broth.
+You just start to add some extra probiotics to his or her food in terms of the occasional spoon of natural yogurt, and if you haven’t already started, you DEFINITELY start buying or making bone broth.
 It’s something I consider the superfood for dogs that time forgot.
 And continue giving regular fish oil for those beneficial Omega-3s.